Jazz Frogs

 All jazz breaks out as the storm rises.
 A Fats Waller frog yells "What's the matter with you?" as he starts pounding on his piano & declaring his love of cookies & Bosko taps his heart out.
 The ship is sinking in the storm & in the end, Bosko's fantasy comes to a close & he continues on to grandma's.

-Jazz Frogs Bosko & the Pirates is a wonderful cartoon, & avoids race stereotyping unless you take exception to tapdancing, which would be silly.
+Jazz Frogs Bosko & the Pirates is a wonderful cartoon, & avoids the worst of the race stereotyping of the era, unless you take exception to tapdancing, which would be silly.

-He is a rural kid, & his relationship to his "mammy" is stereotypical, but considering the easy pitfalls that Ub iwerks' Sambo cartoons & the George Pal's Jasper cartoons tripped on, Bosko is simply great.
+Bosko is a rural kid, & his relationship to his "mammy" is stereotypical, but considering the easy pitfalls that Ub Iwerks' Sambo cartoons & the George Pal's Jasper cartoons tripped on, Iwerks' final version of Bosko is simply great.

 Even when using a stereotypical idea, Bosko transcends.
 Bosko & the Cannibals (1937) shows only a little of the expected & cliche cannibal stuff, being too full of actual wit.
 Once again Bosko interacts with those jazz-makin' frogs who want those cookies.